mayconfmelo/bookmkr/README.md

 │    ├── styles.css
 │    └── templates/
 ├── book/
-│    └── Title.FORMAT
+│    └── Title.epub
 └── bookrecipe.toml
 ```

-When executed again, `bookmkr` search for `bookrecipe.toml` to colect data about
+When executed again, `bookmkr` will search for a _bookrecipe.toml_ to identify
-the book and and where is the content (Markdown files, by default) to generate a book
+the book project root and colect data about the book and its content.
+By
-in _FORMAT_ inside `book/`
+default, it will search for content (markdown files) in project root and
+generate a book called _Title_ in ePub format — all of this can be customized in
+_bookrecipe.toml_ file.

 ## Description

-Allows to generate books in various formats and to manage complex generation
+Can generate books in various formats and manage complex generation processes
-processes through a `bookrecipe.toml` file.
+through a _bookrecipe.toml_ file.
 This file identifies a book project,
 and must lie in its root directory; it defines all book metadata such as title,
-subtitle, publisher, or date, and all Pandoc options used — as well as specific
+subtitle, publisher, date, all Pandoc options used, and the specific `bookmkr`
-_bookmkr_ options.
+options.

-Besides facilitate Pandoc management, _bookmkr_ also allows to
-automatically execute helper commands and scripts before and after the book
+It also allows to automatically execute helper commands and scripts before and
-generation itself — this is useful to prepare input files before generation or
+after the book generation itself — this is useful to prepare input files before
-adjust the output files after the generation.
+generation or adjust the output files after the generation.

 > [!NOTE]
-> _bookmkr_ uses Typst as PDF engine and its _[min-book](https://typst.app/universe/package/min-book)_
+> `bookmkr` uses Typst as PDF engine and its _[min-book](https://typst.app/universe/package/min-book)_
 > package as template to generate books.